sleak-lbl/weekly-emails/items/dotfiles.md

 Until now, NERSC reserved the standard dotfiles (`~/.bashrc`, `~/.bash_profile`, `~/.cshrc`, `~/.login`, etc.) and users added customizations instead to the corresponding `.ext` files (eg `~/.bashrc.ext`).
-During today's maintenance we have changed this setup so that dotfiles on NERSC systems are more like those on a traditional Linux system.
+During last week's maintenance we changed this setup so that dotfiles on NERSC systems are more like those on a traditional Linux system.

-You will now see that your dotfiles are no longer a symlink to NERSC-defined dotfiles and instead are a template that sources your `.ext` file, eg your `~/.bashrc` file now looks like:
+You will now see that your dotfiles are no longer a symlink to NERSC-defined dotfiles and instead are a template that sources your `.ext` file, e.g., your `~/.bashrc` file now looks like:

 ```